bmachek/lrc-immich-plugin/README.md

 Either there should be a plugin called "Immich upload plugin" in the list, one you're finished.

+## Features

+* Setup connection to your Immich instance via URL and API key.
+* Optionally choose or create an album to use on export to Immich.
+* Export/Upload images to Immich.

 ## Usage

 After you successfully installed the plugin, you can create an export preset in Lightroom.